UofTCoders/rcourse/README.md

     * Introduces concepts such as regression, principal component analysis, and statistical models
 3. Numerical modelling (Lectures 11-12)
     * Introduces students to numerically modelling populations in R
-3. Reproducible science (Lectures 13-15)
+4. Reproducible science (Lectures 13-15)
     * Prepares students for project work period and introduces methods for reproducible science (GitHub, R Markdown)

 If you are interested in contributing to the course material, please refer to the guidelines in [CONTRIBUTING.md].

 ## Related Publications

+Bonsma-Fisher M, Hasan AR (2018).
+Working with plant phenology data and fitting a nonlinear model using least squares in R. NEON Faculty Mentoring Network, QUBES Educational Resources. doi:10.25334/Q4Q73D.
+[Available online](https://qubeshub.org/qubesresources/publications/978/1).